Mapping Regional Disparities in Discounted Grocery Products: Results

 \subsection{Scale-Dependent Retail Product Similarity}

 Building upon these entropy-based findings, we characterize inter-store differences in promotional composition by computing the Bray-Curtis \cite{bray_ordination_1957} dissimilarity matrices across all store pairs, using category-specific promotion frequencies as abundance proxies that reflect underlying supply-demand dynamics (See Methods and Supplementary Materials, Section 2).
 The Bray-Curtis dissimilarity index quantifies compositional differences between stores by comparing the relative frequencies of promotional activities across product categories, in direct analogy to ecological analyses that assess community dissimilarity based on species abundance distributions.
 Product categories with high promotional frequencies -- indicative of persistent surplus conditions or systematic demand forecasting errors -- contribute disproportionately to inter-store dissimilarity, with the index ranging from zero (identical promotional profiles) to one (completely distinct promotional patterns), thereby allowing us to understand the spatial heterogeneity of supply chain inefficiencies across retail networks.
-Then, we assess the relationship between spatial proximity and this similarity using Mantel correlations \cite{diniz-filho_mantel_2013} across multiple distance scales (See Methods), to construct a cumulative correlogram to evaluate whether stores that are geographically closer to one another also tend to have more similar compositions (See Figure \ref{fig_1} \textbf{d}).
+Then, we examine the relationship between geographic proximity and compositional similarity using Mantel correlations \cite{diniz-filho_mantel_2013} computed across increasing distance thresholds (see Methods).
+These correlations are summarized in a cumulative correlogram that characterizes how promotional composition similarity varies with spatial separation (Figure~\ref{fig_1}\textbf{d}).